• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-butternut squash buddha bowl with Brussels sprouts, kale, chickpeas, and a mustard dressing
+Butternut squash buddha bowl with Brussels sprouts, kale, chickpeas, and a tahini dijon mustard dressing.

 • Author: Allie